kevgo/lysine/README.md

 You can reach this site at https://kevgo.github.io/lysine

+## Architecture

+- CSS and JS assets are embedded into the main HTML file for non-blocking page load
+- all other static assets (manifest.json, raw-data.json, icons) have
+  content-addressable names.
+We cache them aggressively, they get re-fetched automatically when their content changes because then they have a different name.

 ## Development

-- run local web server:
+Local development:

-  - `make local`
+- `make local-start`
 - open http://penguin.linux.test:2015 in your browser
+- to stop the web server: `make local-stop`